Shahid-Mo/Shahid-Mo.github.io/content/posts/Decoding-From-Language-Models.md

   <img src="/images/Decoding/beam_4.png" alt="TF32 Explained" style="display: block; margin: 0 auto;width: 80%;">
 </div>

-Greedy decoding and Beam Seach are some of the most popular approaches for decoding in LLM’s like chat GPT, Llam and Gemini.
+Greedy decoding and Beam Seach are some of the most popular approaches for decoding in LLM’s like chat GPT, Llama and Gemini.

 ### The issue with these approaches.